simkimsia/aisyseval-202508-team/PIPELINE_README.md

 1. **Generate Patches** - Use mini-swe-agent to solve SWE-bench instances
 2. **Create Predictions** - Convert patches to SWE-bench prediction format
 3. **Run Evaluation** - Execute official SWE-bench evaluation harness
+4. **Security Scan** - Run Bandit, Semgrep, and CodeQL against before/after states
+5. **Consistency Check** - Compare multiple runs for the same instance
-4. **Aggregate Results** - Create comprehensive summaries and analysis
+6. **Aggregate Results** - Produce run-level reports and CSV summaries

 **📖 For comprehensive usage instructions**, see [HOW_TO_USE_PIPELINE.md](HOW_TO_USE_PIPELINE.md).